Where to exchange money in Prague and how much?

 Summary

-1) Try to pay by card (Visa, Mastercard, phone, watches…) everywhere you can.
+1) Try to pay by card (Visa, Mastercard, phone, watches…) everywhere you go.
 Amex is not always accepted, be careful!

 2) Want to exchange money?
 Go to a fair exchange office called Exchange CZ (this is a place where locals go) or to the office by the entrance to Palladium shopping mall (description in the article).